Alarm grows after the US inserts itself into Israel's war against Iran with strikes on nuclear sites

-DUBAI, United Arab Emirates — (AP) — The world grappled Sunday with the enormous implications after the United States inserted itself into Israel's war against Iran with an attack that raised urgent questions about what remained of Tehran's nuclear program and how its weakened military might respond.
+DUBAI, United Arab Emirates — (AP) — The world grappled Sunday with the United States inserting itself into Israel's war by attacking Iranian nuclear sites, an operation that raised urgent questions about what remained of Tehran's nuclear program and how its weakened military might respond.

-Some observers warned that the future of worldwide efforts to contain the spread of nuclear weapons by peaceful means would be at stake in the days ahead, while fears of a wider regional conflict loomed large.
+Experts warned that worldwide efforts to contain the spread of nuclear weapons by peaceful means would be at stake in the days ahead, while fears of a wider regional conflict loomed large.
+The price of oil rose as markets reacted.

-Iran lashed out at the U.S. for crossing "a very big red line" with its risky gambit to strike three Iranian nuclear sites with missiles and 30,000-pound bunker-buster bombs.
+Iran lashed out at the U.S. for crossing "a very big red line" with its risky gambit to strike the three sites with missiles and 30,000-pound bunker-buster bombs.

 Tens of thousands of American troops are based in the Middle East.
 Ali Akbar Velayati, an adviser to Iran's supreme leader, said any country used by the U.S. to strike Iran ”will be a legitimate target for our armed forces,” the state-run IRNA news agency reported.